Fakhri/vr-trading-prototype/README.md

 # Trading Prototype in Virtual Reality
-Reinventing the way to visualize and display financial data by providing personalized virtual experience monitoring using Virtual Reality Technology.
-This project is developed by Team number 29, Patrons and awarded as the top 10 products at F10 Hackathon Singapore (https://f10.ch/fintech-hackathon/singapore2018).
+As we know, everyday financial people deal with a lot of data and need more than one monitor to monitor the data in order to get insight and make a right decision.
+By combining great data visualization and Virtual Reality Technology, we, Patrons wants to reinvent the way for financial data visualization.
+We provide personalized virtual experience monitoring using Virtual Reality Technology.
+With our solution, you can monitor the data anywhere and anytime without hassle with your monitors.
+This project is awarded as the top 10 products at F10 Hackathon Singapore 2018 (https://f10.ch/fintech-hackathon/singapore2018).

 ## Demo
 1. https://www.youtube.com/watch?v=84FZXeXRwjw